 -Melissa Gayle West, Exploring the Labyrinth

 The labyrinth is open to the public year-round during daylight hours.
 To find the labyrinth garden, exit via the Garden Café, pass along the waterfall until you reach the end of the sidewalk, turn right and continue around the southwest corner of the building until you reach the arch entrance.
 You may choose to walk the labyrinth in solitude or with a docent.
 If you would like to make an appointment to walk the labyrinth with a docent or receive further information about the labyrinth, call the Spiritual Care Department at 970-764-2340.
 Labyrinth gift items are available for purchase in the Mercy gift shop.
 A guide to walking a labyrinth is available at the entrance to the Labyrinth and in the Mercy Chapel.
 We request that all visitors to this area respect its quiet and sacred nature.
 Please refrain from activities such as talking, eating, drinking, or smoking in the labyrinth mediation garden.

-Donations for labyrinth activities may be made through the Mercy Health Foundation.
+.
 Please designate "for labyrinth activities" on your check.